Diesel Generators – Fuel and The Fuel System

-Clean fuel filters ensure maximum engine life and dependability.
+Firstly, clean fuel filters ensure maximum engine life and dependability.
 Anything else will endanger these characteristics.
 The engine filter protects the fuel injection pumps and nozzles.
-The incoming fuel must never bypass these filters.
+Importantly the incoming fuel must never bypass these filters.

 Primary filters with 0.012” screens are available to extend the life of the engine filter and the transfer pump.
-Water and sediment traps and filters can also be included upstream of the transfer pump, but pump performance must not be restricted.
+Additionally include water and sediment traps along with filters.

 In warm climates with large bulk storage, the diesel fuel may require full filtering every six to twelve months.
-Every two years the fuel supply should be renewed to remove water, scale and bacterial growth.
+In addition renew the fuel supply every 2 years.
+Thus removing water, scale and bacterial growth.

 Diesel Generator Fuel Selection and Engine Requirements

 The fuel normally recommended for diesel generator sets is termed RED DIESEL.